What Matters in Hierarchical Search for Combinatorial Reasoning Problems?: Subgoal Methods

-In this work, we will study kSubS and AdaSubS as subgoal methods suitable for combinatorial problems.
-We also considered HIPS, HIPS-$\varepsilon$, but found them impractical (see Appendix \ref{appendix:hips} for details).
-For reporting, we use the notation \textit{kSubS-$n$} to indicate that the subgoal generator was trained for distance $n$.
-Similarly, \textit{AdaSubS-$a$+$b$+$c$} indicates using a set of generators trained for distances $a$, $b$, and $c$.
+In our experiments, we use kSubS \cite{ksubs} and AdaSubS \cite{ada} as subgoal methods well-suited for combinatorial problems, as they satisfy the conditions formulated in Section \ref{sec:preliminaries_environments}.
+We also experimented with HIPS and HIPS-$\varepsilon$ \citep{hips, hipseps}, but these methods generally fail to solve the problems within a reasonable computational budget.
+Therefore, their results are omitted from the main text and discussed in see Appendix \ref{appendix:hips}.

-We compare the performance of subgoal search methods with three widely used low-level algorithms: BestFS, A*, and MCTS.
-Detailed description, analysis, and pseudocode for each of those low-level algorithms are provided in \mbox{Appendix \ref{appendix:algorithms}}.
+We compare the performance of the selected subgoal approaches against three popular low-level methods: BestFS, A*, and MCTS.
+To ensure a fair comparison and improve efficiency, we augment these algorithms by using a trained policy to select the top actions before each node expansion.
+We refer to them as \BestFS, \Astar, and \MCTS.
+A detailed description, analysis, and pseudocode for each of these algorithms can be found in Appendix~\ref{appendix:algorithms}.
+See also Appendix \ref{appendix:hierarchical_search} for diagrams explaining different search methods.